piesieomane/Capstone-project-1/README.md

 ## Acknowledgments

-- Thanks to Microverse to help get to this milestone
+- Thanks to Microverse to help get to this milestone and @cindy shin for the design

 ## 📝 License